CDC Says Number Of Possible Cases Of Vaping-Related Lung Illness Has Doubled

 Late last month, the CDC said the number of reported vaping-related cases stood at 215.
 Three people have died — in Illinois, Oregon and Indiana — and a fourth death is under investigation, according to the CDC.

-"This is clearly an epidemic that begs for an urgent response," David Christiani of the Harvard T.H.
+"Although more investigation is needed to determine the vaping agent or agents responsible, there is clearly an epidemic that begs for an urgent response," David Christiani of the Harvard T.H.
 Chan School of Public Health writes in an editorial published Friday in The New England Journal of Medicine.

 Many, though not all, of the patients who have fallen ill had used cannabis-derived vaping products, and some had also used nicotine-containing products.
 A smaller group reported using nicotine only.